Chefs from Fire-Damaged Reverie Are Moving to Minibar for October Pop-Up

 “Working beside a two-Michelin star kitchen team is really inspiring, and it’s a team and family I have a lot of respect for,” says Spero, who left Minibar in 2015 to stage at Mugaritz in Spain.
 “This is not time to stop working, it’s time to push and grow.”

 Four full-time Reverie employees—including head chef Rowley Harvey—will work with the Minibar crew on a special joint menu launching Wednesday, October 5*.
+Newly anointed Minibar head chef Sarah Ravitz will lead the home team.
 Spero himself will bounce back-and-forth between the tasting room and his soon-to-open downtown DC restaurant, Bar Spero (which is also absorbing Reverie staff).
 Tickets go on sale this Friday, September 9 for the multi-course dinners—they are priced at $350 per person, with $25 from each sale directly supporting Reverie.
 Spero says he doesn’t expect the restaurant to reopen this year.

 The Minibar collaboration is one of several Reverie-support efforts in the tight-knit DC hospitality industry, where Spero, a Maryland native, has bounced around since starting his career at age 16.
 A GoFundMe has raised over $58,000 which—like the Minibar collab—largely goes to support employees who aren’t covered by fire insurance.